 - Tobacco cessation services and products

-For details about services that may require a copay and members who are responsible for copays, see the MaineCare Member Handbook (PDF).
-To see what you may pay for a copay for services and prescription drugs, see the Co-payment schedule.
+For details about services that may require a copay and members who are responsible for copays, see the Member Copayments (PDF).

 A premium is a fee that some members pay to have MaineCare coverage.
 For some MaineCare programs, if you are over the income level for MaineCare, you may have the option to pay a premium for MaineCare coverage.
 You will know if you must pay a premium for coverage because you will get a letter.
-Examples of programs with members who are responsible for premiums are the Katie Beckett program and the Children’s Health Insurance Program (CHIP).
+An example of a program with members who are responsible for premiums is the Katie Beckett program.

 Cost of Care